cloudify-examples/drupal-blueprint/README.md

 * Complete install and uninstall instructions

-All you need to do is to set/specify (as an input to the blueprint) the OpenStack image id for Ubuntu 14.04 and the OpenStack flavor Id.
+All you need to do is to set/specify (as an input to the blueprint) the OpenStack image id for Ubuntu 14.04 and the OpenStack flavor Id. <br>
 If you use the Hybrid version, you need to set/specify (as an input to the blueprint) the vsphere_template_name for Ubuntu 14.04.